markgodiy/PUG/README.md

 1. **Open PowerShell**: Launch PowerShell if it's not already open.

-2. **Create a Function**: Copy and paste the following code snippet into PowerShell:
+2. **Create a Function**: Copy and paste the same code snippet from Example1 and encapsulate it as a function within a pair of curly braces.
+Give the function a descriptive verb-noun name, e.g., Get-RunningServices:

    ```powershell
    function Get-RunningServices {